God gave us holy days and weeks that He intended us to remember.

 Colossians 2:16-17

-The Spring Feasts were for the first Advent.
+The Spring Feasts were for the first Advent of Messiah.

-Each feast was fulfilled by Jesus exactly on each day:
+Each feast was fulfilled by Jesus/Yahshua exactly on each day:

-The Holy Spirit was given to the church exactly on:
+The Holy Spirit was given to the church 50 days later, exactly on:

-The Autumn Feasts are for the Second Advent.
+The Autumn Feasts are for the Second Advent of Messiah.

-Each feast will be fulfilled on the exact days:
+Each feast will be fulfilled some year on the exact days:

-This feast is commonly called Rosh Hashanah, for the beginning of the civil new year, but we should better remember it as Yom Teruah, the day of the shofar blast, and Yom ha-Din, the day of judgment.
-This will be the final day of God's judgment, His wrath upon the unrepentant nations.
+This feast is commonly, but incorrecty called Rosh Hashanah [meaning head of the year], but it should be called Yom Teruah, the day of shouting and blowing (the shofar), or Yom HaDin, the day of judgment.
+It will be the first of the final ten days of God's wrath and judgment upon the unrepentant world.
+This is the real Armegeddon!

 Don't get confused if a scripture refers to a trumpet and think that it is necessarily pointing to the Feast of Trumpets because all God's feasts start with a trumpet.

-Also in the day of your gladness, in your appointed feasts, and at the beginning of your months, you shall blow the trumpets over your burnt offerings and over the sacrifices of your peace offerings; and they shall be a memorial for you before your God: I am the Lord your God."
+Also in the day of your gladness, in your appointed days, and in the beginning of your months, you shall blow the trumpets over your burnt offerings and over the sacrifices of your peace offerings; and they shall be a memorial for you before your God: I am YHWH your God.

 Numbers 10:10

-For Yom Teruah there are eleven (number of judgment) series of nine patterns, plus one last trumpet, known as 'the last trumpet of God'.
+For Yom Teruah there are eleven (number of judgment) series of nine patterns, plus one last trumpet, known as 'the last trumpet of God', blown by God.
+This is not the same as the last of the seven trumpets blown by the angel in Revelation 11:15.

-Revelation 9 describes the sixth trumpet of God's wrath and chapter 10 starts to describe the seventh trumpet, containing the seven thunders, but the details will be hidden until it blows.
+Revelation 9 describes the fifth and sixth trumpets of God's wrath and 10:7 starts to describe the seventh trumpet, containing the seven thunders - but the details will be hidden until it blows.

 Revelation 10:3-4

-I think that the seven days of marching around Jericho before its judgment is a shadow of the seven years of tribulation ending with the seven trumpets and 'seven thunders' shout at Yom Teruah.
+I believe that the seven days of marching around Jericho before its judgment is a shadow of the seven years of Daniel's 70th week ending with the seven trumpets and 'seven thunders' shout at Yom Teruah.

 Joshua 6:15-16

-This is the day that Jesus, Yeshua, the Messiah, will come back physically to Earth touching down on the Mount of Olives.
+This is the day that Jesus, Yahshua the Messiah, will arrive at Jerusalem at the end of the battle, standing on the Mount of Olives.

-And in that day His feet will stand on the Mount of Olives, which faces Jerusalem on the east.
-And the Mount of Olives shall be split in two, from east to west, making a very large valley; half of the mountain shall move toward the north and half of it toward the south.
+And his feet shall stand in that day on the mount of Olives, which is before Jerusalem on the east, and the mount of Olives shall split in the middle thereof toward the east and toward the west, and there shall be a very great valley; and half of the mountain shall remove toward the north, and half of it toward the south.

 Zechariah 14:4

-Also known as the Feast of Booths, starting five days after Yom Kippur, this represents the Millennium, the Peaceable Kingdom, when Jesus will tabernacle with His people.
+Also known as the Feast of Booths (or tents), starting five days after Yom Kippur, this represents the Millennium, the Peaceable Kingdom (that will officially start in the spring at the real Rosh HaShanah), when Jesus will tabernacle again with His people.

 Revelation 21:3-5